uibk-uncover/conseal/docs/reference.rst

 --------------

 On high-level API, the embedding is a black-box.
-You pass the cover image and receive stego image.
+You pass in the cover image and obtain the stego image.

-Currently, there are three JPEG steganography simulators implemented: J-UNIWARD, UERD, and nsF5
+Currently, there are three JPEG steganography simulators implemented: J-UNIWARD, UERD, and nsF5.

 Simulators of JPEG Steganography